CIOReview: CEO Perspectives Operationalizing Threat Intelligence

 “In this global fight against cyber crime, hacktivism and espionage, organizations must begin to evolve their cyber risk and security capabilities across the organization”

-To address the impact of cyber attacks to brand, reputation, and operations, the security industry is evolving its defensive techniques through the use of threat intelligence.
+To address the impact of cyber attacks to brand, reputation, and operations, the security industry is evolving its defensive techniques through the use of Threat Intelligence: Evidence-based knowledge about an existing hazard designed to help organizations make inform decisions regarding their response to the threat..
 The goal of threat intelligence bears a close resemblance to business intelligence.
 Just as business intelligence is utilized to drive optimum performance into a business function, threat intelligence provides an organization with the ability to better address risks and threats in a more proactive, effective and efficient manner.
 It can provide valuable information to adjust security controls, proactively manage threats to brand and risk, and improve the time to detect and remediate threats.
 It provides a degree of situational awareness and visibility that has been lacking in the industry because the focus of threat intelligence starts outside the perimeter of an organization where as to date we have focused on defending the perimeter and leveraging internal information and logs to detect, respond and recover.
 While these are valuable artifacts of defending the enterprise, threat intelligence can provide the necessary information to improve the effectiveness of these existing technologies as well as drive more proactive and efficient processes in managing risks across the organization.
 However, just like any growing market, solutions vary so buyers must be able to discern between what is intelligence versus just information and how to consume versus operationalize this potentially valuable asset.

 The first thing that must be distilled is the difference between information and intelligence.
 Both can be valuable; however, how that value is extracted will depend on your resources and program maturity.
 Threat information or data usually contains artifacts of a threat.
 This information can be valuable and leveraged to aid detection systems, incident response and other existing capabilities, but that information in and of itself does not constitute intelligence.